Kingobaino1/Backend-api-assignment/README.md

 ### Usage

-While the server is still on, open Postman and follow these instructions:
+While the rails and redis servers are still on, open Postman and follow these instructions:
 # Add a new account to the database endpoint:
  1. paste this url: `http://localhost:3000/api/v1/accounts` in *Enter request ULR* tab
   2. select `POST`